As research grows into how to stop gun violence, one city looks to science for help

 His grandmother says he is resilient and “amazing,” but he’s also changed.

 “He always had the biggest smile, just like his mother,” she said.
 “It breaks my heart.
 He fakes a smile now.
-He doesn’t have that smile anymore.”
+He don’t have that smile anymore.”